 Physical filtration is a plant-based water purification method that use natural, porous media such as sand and gravel to mechanically trap and remove pollutants from water.
 As water travels through layers of these materials, solid particles, sediment, and other suspended solids are caught in the spaces between the grains, while filtered water flows through to the bottom (Akinwunmi and Adebanwi,, 2024).
 This procedure is a physical straining mechanism that requires the particles to be smaller than the pores in the filter media.
 Some plants' natural structures allow them to physically block and filter pollutants.
 Water flows through the xylem tissue of woody plants (such as pine or cypress tree branches), where the cell membranes serve as a physical barrier to filter away particles and microorganisms (Hanief et al., 2021).

-The primary mechanism of physical filteration is straining and sieving (where the filter medium acts as a barrier and large debris is first removed by coarse screens), Adhesion (Particles can also cling to the surface of the filter medium and to each other), Sedimentation (in some systems, water is allowed to settle in a tank before or after filtration, allowing heavier particles to settle to the bottom and reducing the load on the filters) and Backwashing (over time, the filter medium becomes clogged with trapped solids, making the process less effective).
+The primary mechanism of physical filtration is straining and sieving (where the filter medium acts as a barrier and large debris is first removed by coarse screens), Adhesion (Particles can also cling to the surface of the filter medium and to each other), Sedimentation (in some systems, water is allowed to settle in a tank before or after filtration, allowing heavier particles to settle to the bottom and reducing the load on the filters) and Backwashing (over time, the filter medium becomes clogged with trapped solids, making the process less effective).
 A process called backwashing is usually used to clean the filter which involves pushing water and air through the filter in the reverse direction.
 This agitates the material and washes out the accumulated pollutants, restoring the filter's effectiveness (Cescon and Jiang 2020; Bhattacharyya el al., 2021).

 Table 1: Examples of plants and their function in water purification